AceDataCloud/FluxAPI/README.md

 }
 ```

-As we can see, the generated effect is the result of editing the original image, similar to the previous text.
+As you can see, the generated effect is the result of editing the original image, similar to the previous text.

 ### Asynchronous Callback

-Since the time taken by the Flux Images Generation API to generate images is relatively long, approximately 1-2 minutes, if the API does not respond for a long time, the HTTP request will keep the connection open, leading to additional system resource consumption.
+Since the time taken by the Flux Images Generation API is relatively long, approximately 1-2 minutes, if the API does not respond for a long time, the HTTP request will keep the connection open, leading to additional system resource consumption.
 Therefore, this API also provides support for asynchronous callbacks.

 The overall process is: when the client initiates a request, an additional `callback_url` field is specified.
-After the client initiates the API request, the API will immediately return a result containing a `task_id` field, representing the current task ID.
+After the client initiates the API request, the API will immediately return a result containing a `task_id` field information, representing the current task ID.
 When the task is completed, the result of the generated image will be sent to the client-specified `callback_url` in the form of a POST JSON, which also includes the `task_id` field, allowing the task result to be associated by ID.

 Let’s understand how to operate specifically through an example.

 First, the Webhook callback is a service that can receive HTTP requests, and developers should replace it with the URL of their own HTTP server.
-For convenience in demonstration, we use a public Webhook sample site https://webhook.site/.
-By opening this site, you can obtain a Webhook URL, as shown in the image below:
+For demonstration purposes, we use a public Webhook sample site https://webhook.site/, where you can open the site to get a Webhook URL, as shown in the image:

 ![](https://cdn.acedata.cloud/cjjfly.png)